List of Saw characters: Deborah Kraus

-Kraus is a detective in the South Metro Precinct homicide department, partnered with Detective Fitch.
+Deborah Kraus is a detective in the South Metro Precinct homicide department, partnered with Detective Fitch.
 It is never specified that she is corrupt, but she's part of the group of officers who mistreat Zeke Banks after he reported his partner for corruption.
-Kraus and Fitch split up when pursuing a lead on Detective Marv Bozwick's murder, and although Fitch tries to call her as backup she is unable to answer her phone.
+Kraus and Fitch split up when pursuing a lead on Detective Marv Bozwick's murder, and although Fitch tries to call her as backup, she is unable to answer her phone.
 When attending the crime scene after Fitch is found dead, Kraus is seen crying and provides Banks with the information they had obtained.